 - construction issues — for example, are there any health risks, like asbestos or lead-based paints?

-Work with the quantity surveyor to make an assessment that is as comprehensive as possible.
-However, some conditions cannot be foreseen.
+Work with the quantity surveyor to make an assessment that's as comprehensive as possible.
+However, some conditions can't be foreseen.
 The contingency sum is set aside for this reason.

 Prime cost sum

 The budget may include a fixed prime cost sum for smaller costs such as hardware and light fittings.
 With the board, choose items as needed during the project based on this budget.

 The budget may include a provisional sum, which is an estimate if the cost of something is unknown.
 For example, the school may not have decided what type of heating it wants.
 But it's best to avoid provisional sums if possible.
 They can add expensive extras to the budget.

 Note: The contract must clearly define both prime cost and provisional sums and what work they apply to.
 Before spending these sums, communication between all parties is essential.
 The project brief should set out the process for spending these sums.